Brain Tumor Types: An In-Depth Look at Benign and Malignant Varieties

 Genetic Profiling: Tailoring treatments based on the genetic makeup of the tumor.

-For more detailed information on brain tumor types and treatment options, consider visiting the American Brain Tumor Association or the National Cancer Institute.
+For more detailed information on brain tumor types, stages, symptoms, and treatments, consider visiting the American Brain Tumor Association or the National Cancer Institute.

 Disclaimer: This article is intended for informational purposes only and should not be considered as medical advice.
 Consult your healthcare provider for personalized treatment plans.